Code-Institute-Submissions/Milestone-Project-108/README.md

 ---
 ## <p align="center"> Acknowledgements
 I would like to thank and acknowledge the following:
-- My mentor Spencer Barriball for the kind words of encouragement right from my very first planning call, and for providing inspiration and guidance throughout the project.
+- My mentor Spencer Barriball for the kind words of encouragement right from my very first planning call, and for providing inspiration and guidance throughout the project - thank you!
 - The Code Institute Slack Community for daily inspiration and providing a real sense of community and togetherness.
 The information shared in the community has been extremely valuable and my number one source of information and troubleshooting.
 I've learned so much in such a short space of time from this group of people and for that I am grateful!
-- The module Lead, Jimmy Lynx, for providing constant support in the slack channel and a really valuable MS1 planning call, of which I got a great deal of learning from.
+- The module Lead, Jimmy Lynx, for providing constant support to others in the slack channel and a really valuable MS1 planning call, of which I got a great deal of learning from and helped me understand how to structure my project planning at an early stage in the module.